PointerToNextPole/my-learning-note/React学习笔记.md

 }
 ```

-This ensures that when your Effect fetches data, all responses except the last requested one will be ignored.
+<font color=fuchsia>This ensures that when your Effect fetches data, **all responses except the last requested one will be ignored**</font>.

 Handling race conditions is not the only difficulty with implementing data fetching.
 You might also want to think about caching responses (so that the user can click Back and see the previous screen instantly), how to fetch data on the server (so that the initial server-rendered HTML contains the fetched content instead of a spinner), and how to avoid network waterfalls (so that a child can fetch data without waiting for every parent).

-**These issues apply to any UI library, not just React.
+**<font color=lightSeaGreen>These issues apply to any UI library, not just React</font>.
 Solving them is not trivial, which is why modern [frameworks](https://react.dev/learn/start-a-new-react-project#production-grade-react-frameworks) provide more efficient built-in data fetching mechanisms than fetching data in Effects.**

-If you don’t use a framework (and don’t want to build your own) but would like to make data fetching from Effects more ergonomic, consider extracting your fetching logic into a custom Hook like in this example:
+<font color=dodgerBlue>If you don’t use a framework</font> (and don’t want to build your own) <font color=dodgerBlue>but would like to make data fetching from Effects more ergonomic</font>, <font color=red>consider extracting your fetching logic into a custom Hook</font> like in this example:

 ```jsx
 function SearchResults({ query }) {